Trust types and codes

 Employers can deduct contributions made to the trust, as long as they are for DEBs and meet the conditions in subsection 144.1(4).
 Employee contributions are permitted, but are not deductible.
 However, employee contributions may qualify for the medical expense tax credit, to the extent that they are made to a private health services plan.

 The trust can deduct amounts paid to employees or former employees for DEBs and can generally carry non-capital losses back or forward three years.
 Any amount received from an ELHT must be included in income, unless the amount was received as the payment of a DEB.
-Payments of DEBs to non-resident employees or former employees will generally not be subject to tax under Part XIII.
+Payments of DEBs to current or former non-resident employees will generally not be subject to tax under Part XIII.

-For more information on ELHT's, designated employee benefits and key employees, see section 144.1 of the Act.
+For more information on ELHT's, DEBs and key employees, go to section 144.1 of the Act.

 -